filfilflavor/airspace/content/docs/transmission-lines.md

 date = 2024-01-14T07:07:07+01:00
 +++

-## A few transmission line equations
+# A few transmission line equations

+## Magnitude of voltage and current phasors in lossless transmission line

 The magnitude of the voltage phasor \(\tilde{V}\left(z\right)\) in a *lossless* transmission line is